Gabo-araya/sgsi_ext/api_client/README.md

 All clients configuration is performed through this class.
 This is a dataclass that holds basic settings for each client:

 * `code`: a unique code that identifies each client.
+This code must be one of the values defined in `ClientCodes`.
 * `host`: hostname and API prefix of the service.
 * `scheme`: request scheme to use.
 It can be either `http` or `https`.
 * `timeout`: request timeout in seconds.